felixcrazzolara/eiger/README.md

 ### FAQ
 #### Who can use Eiger?
 By default, Eiger is currently available for personal non-academic use only!
-If this doesn't fit you needs contact felix.crazzolara[at]gmail.com.
+If this doesn't fit your needs contact felix.crazzolara[at]gmail.com.

 #### I want to use parts of the Eiger code for a different purpose than solving trajectory optimization problems with Eiger, is that allowed?
 This is strictly prohibited!